-II.
-Composition of Committees Name of Committee Name of Committee Members Category (Chairperson/ Executive/Non-Executive/ independent Nominee)\$ 1.
-Audit Committee , 2.
-Nomination & Remun eration Com mittee , 3.
-Risk Management Co ommittee (if a pplicable) 4.
-Stakeholders Relation nship Commi ttee &Category of directors none category write all ca • nee.
-If a director fits into more than III.
-Meeting of Board of f Directors Date(s) of Meeting (if previous quarter any) in the Date(s) of relevant qu ing (if any) in the Maximum gap between any two consecutive (in number of days IV.
-Meeting of Committ tee Date(s) of meeting of the committee in the relevant Quarter the committee in the of Quorum met the te(s) of meeting of e committee in the previous quarter Maximum gap between any two Consecutive meetings in number of days This information has to information is optional be mandat orily be give n for a audit committee, for rest of the committees giving this V. Related Party Trans actions Subject Com pliance status (Ye s/No/NA) refer note below Whether prior approval of audit committee obtained Whether shareholder approval obtained for material RPT Whether details of RPT entered into pursuant to omnibus approval have been reviewed by Audit Committee
+Date(s) of Meeting (if any) in the previous quarter Date(s) of relevant quarter Meeting (if any) in the Maximum gap between any two consecutive (in number of days IV.
+Meeting of Committ tee Date(s) of meeting of the committee in the relevant Quarter of Quor equirement rum met ails) Date(s) of meeting of the committee in the previous quarter Maximum gap between any two Consecutive meetings in number of days This information has to information is optional o be mandat orily be give n for audit committee, for rest of the committees giving this V. Related Party Transa actions Subject Compliance status (Yes s/No/NA) refer note below Whether prior approval of audit committee obtained Whether shareholder approval obtained for material RPT Whether details of RPT entered into pursuant to omnibus approval have been reviewed by Audit Committee Note In the column "Compliance Status", compliance or non-compliance may be indicated by Yes/ No/N.A.
+For example, if the Board has been composed in accordance with the requirements of Listing Regulations, "Yes' may be indicated.
+Similarly, in case the Listed Entity has no related party transactions, the words "N.A." may be indicated.
+If status is "No" details o If status is "No" details of non-compliance is to be provided VI.
+Affirmations